-Tools required: 6 mm hex key
+Tools required: 8 mm hex key

 - 1. Place the Tool in a secure location. - 2.
 Uncouple the Master and Tool plates. - 3.
 Turn off and de-energize all energized circuits (for example: electrical, pneumatic, and hydraulic circuits). - 4.
-Disconnect all utilities (for example: electrical, pneumatic, and hydraulic). - 5.
-Remove the fasteners connecting the Tool plate to the tooling or tool interface plate.
+Remove the (6) M10-1.5 socket head cap screws connecting the Tool plate to the tooling or tool interface plate using a 8 mm hex key.